xobby/Markcrew-App/README.md

 No Usage Without Permission
 You are strictly prohibited from using, copying, modifying, or distributing the source code of this app without my explicit permission.
 Requesting Permission
-To request permission to use the source code, send an email to [email protected] specifying:
+To request permission to use the source code, send a message on discord specifying:
  * Your username
  * Your email address
  * Your reason for wanting to use the source code